-Again, The Center Cannot Hold: The Italian Referendum
+Again, The Centre Cannot Hold: The Italian Referendum

 Five months ago, following the defeat of a referendum on which he had essentially staked his career, British PM David Cameron tendered his resignation, leading to widespread fears of economic instability and political uncertainty within both the UK and the EU.
 This week it was the Italian PM, Matteo Renzi, who did exactly the same, resigning after his country forcefully rejected his constitutional reform package.
 In both cases, the outcome was a terrible shame.